LUGGPublic/CG_Labs/README.rst

 * `Dear ImGui`_ (>= 1.51): to display information on screen, such as logs;
 * assimp_ (>= 4.1.0): to load OBJ models;
 * stb_: to load image files;
+* tinyfiledialogs_: to display dialogue windows to the user, in case of errors for example.

-The project contains the needed files for GLAD, and it will download assimp, Dear ImGui, GLM, GLFW and stb if they are not found on your computer, so you only need to make sure that CMake and Git are installed on your computer.
+The project contains the needed files for GLAD, and it will download assimp, Dear ImGui, GLM, GLFW, stb and tinyfiledialogs if they are not found on your computer, so you only need to make sure that CMake and Git are installed on your computer.

 An OpenGL 4.1 context is created by the project.
 You could possibly lower that to an OpenGL 3.3 context, but it is not supported.